20 Family-Friendly Vacation Spots Kids Love (2026)

 Best ages: 6-16 | Trip length: 5-7 days | Budget: $5,000-$8,000

-London is the easiest international city for American families because there's no language barrier, the public transit is excellent, and the free attraction list is staggering.
+London is the easiest international city for American families — no language barrier, excellent public transit, and a staggering free-attraction list.
 The British Museum, Natural History Museum, Science Museum, National Gallery, and Tate Modern all charge zero admission.
-The Tower of London (Crown Jewels), Buckingham Palace (changing of the guard — free to watch), and a ride on a red double-decker bus give kids the "we're really in another country" feeling instantly.
+The Tower of London (Crown Jewels), Buckingham Palace (changing of the guard, free to watch), and a red double-decker bus ride deliver the "we're really in another country" feeling instantly.

-For Harry Potter fans, Warner Bros.
-Studio Tour is worth every penny of the ticket price.
-Kids who've read the books walk through actual sets — Diagon Alley, the Great Hall, Dumbledore's office — and the emotional payoff is hard to overstate.
+For Harry Potter fans, the Warner Bros.
+Studio Tour is worth every penny — kids walk through actual sets (Diagon Alley, the Great Hall, Dumbledore's office) and the emotional payoff is hard to overstate.
 London also works as a base for day trips to Stonehenge, Oxford, or Windsor Castle.
-The Tube makes getting around easy, and fish and chips shops feed a family for under $30.
+The Tube makes getting around easy; fish-and-chips shops feed a family for under $30.

 Our London family guide covers Oyster card logistics, neighborhood picks, and a 5-day itinerary.